 This delicate paper tape was improved upon for general use, when reels of 'magnetic tape' became available.

-By the early 1970s, as technology improved, more professional upright recorders were used, for clearer recordings.
+By the early 1970s, as technology improved, more professional upright recorders were used,

 After Mr Woods and Mrs Greene had both passed away - Flint continued with his work